-- This was the schedule of public events — “Knights Under The Stars” — for the Spring 2017 semester.
+- Our public events — “Knights Under The Stars” — return for the Fall 2017 semester.

 |No.||Date||Event Time||Sunset||End of Civil Twilight|